 Quantum steps towards the Big Bang

-A new approach to the unification of General Theory of Relativity and Quantum Theory
+A new approach to the unification of general relativity and quantum theory

 For almost a century, the two major theories of physics have coexisted but have been irreconcilable: while Einstein’s General Theory of Relativity describes gravity and thus the world at large, quantum physics describes the world of atoms and elementary particles.
 Both theories work extremely well within their own boundaries; however, they break down, as currently formulated, in certain extreme regions, at extremely tiny distances, the so-called Planck scale, for example.
 Space and time thus have no meaning in black holes or, most notably, during the Big Bang.